goss-org/goss/.github/CONTRIBUTING.md

 Some things to note prior to opening a Goss feature request:
 * Goss is intended to be quick and easy to learn.
 * Goss is focused on the 20% of the 80/20 rule.
 In other words, Goss focuses on the 20% of features that cover the core aspects of OS testing and benefit 80% of users.
+* Goss is intendted to test the local machine it's running on.
+Tests aren't intended to be used to validate remote systems or endpoints.
 * Goss provides a generic [command](https://github.com/aelsabbahy/goss/blob/master/docs/manual.md#command) runner to allow users to cover more nuanced test cases.

 If you believe your feature adheres to the goals of Goss, please open a [feature request](https://github.com/aelsabbahy/goss/issues) on GitHub which describes the feature you would like to see, why it is useful, and how it should work.